alexandrglm/myLearningCorner/OpenBootcamp/BackEnd/JavaSE/01_00_Java_Introduction-Definitions.md

 ### ⚡ What's Java?
 Java is a robust and versatile object-oriented programming language (OOP) introduced in 1995 by Sun Microsystems (now, since 2009, Sun Microsystems was adquired by its new owner, Oracle), aimed to be run on almost-any kind of device.

-Therefore, many other languages like C#, dotNET, have been beign created to face the Java dominance as its competitors.
+Therefore, many other languages like C#, dotNET, started to be created to face the Java dominance as its competitors.